 Imaging using sea-surface reflections improves the illumination and resolution of shallow subsurface targets when applied to Narrow-Azimuth (NAZ) data.
 The acquisition footprint and poor near-surface image resolution present ongoing challenges, particularly in shallow-water environments when only primaries are used for imaging.

 When imaging using primaries only, the acquisition footprint is caused by large shot spacing in the crossline direction.
-By using each receiver array as a virtual-source, SWIM® has increased shot density in both inline and crossline directions and can expand the illumination area and mitigate the sail line footprint.
+By using each receiver array as a virtual-source, SWIM® increases shot density in both inline and crossline directions and can improve the illumination area and mitigate the sail line footprint.

 To improve the image resolution, high-density 3D (HD3D®) acquisition survey geometries can be designed, comprising denser sail line spacing and richer near-offset information.
 However, this increases the cost of both acquisition and data processing.

 Sea-surface reflections provide a significantly wider and denser sampling of shallow reflectors than is possible with primary arrivals.
 Therefore, SWIM provides a possible low cost alternative to high-density acquisition geometries in shallow-water environments.

 We illustrate the near-surface image improvements by imaging sea-surface reflections from a NAZ data set from offshore Malaysia.
 In a 25 km × 23.4 km testing area, 49 consecutive sail lines of dual-sensor streamer data are imaged using separated wavefield data.